-Incomplete standing (IN) is a temporary designation reserved for a course in which a student who, because of extenuating circumstances beyond his or her control, has not completed all term work for a course or requests permission to defer the writing of a final examination.
-All Incomplete designations require submission of documentation to verify the extenuating circumstances, and must be approved by the Operations Committee of the FEAS.
-Approval of the instructor must be obtained, and a date set for the completion of the work (normally within 9 months of approval).
+Incomplete standing (IN) is a temporary designation normally reserved for cases where students, because of extenuating circumstances beyond their control, have successfully completed the majority of the graded work, but not all course work (which may include, but is not limited to, assignments, projects, quizzes, mid-terms, and final exams).
+All Incomplete designations require appropriate supporting documentation, and must be approved by the FEAS Faculty Board Committee.
+Approval of the instructor must be obtained, and a date will be set for the completion of the work (normally within 9 months of approval).
 An IN designation will revert to the "default grade" submitted by the instructor after the date set for completion of the work.
+Please see Regulation 4b for further information.